RalfHof/RalfHof/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Techstarter
+- 🔭 I’m currently working at Student
 - 🌱 Ich lerne aktuell Webentwickling
 - 👯 I’m looking to collaborate on automated Testing
 - 🤔 I’m looking for help with Terraform deployment